 Choosing A Light Source For Your Spectrometer

-• The specifications of your USB spectrometer
+• Specifications of your spectrometer or spectrophotometer

 Comparing Different Spectroscopy Light Sources